 I consider myself to be a very lucky coeliac, as the route to my diagnosis was a quick and straightforward one, thanks to the keen eye of my GP.
 Unfortunately, that’s not the case for many people.
 It’s been said that in the UK it can take on average 13 years to get a medical diagnosis for coeliac disease.
 Alarming statistics, considering the crippling and serious health implications undiagnosed coeliac disease can have on so many people.

-Coeliac UK recently noted that testing for coeliac disease is ‘slowing’.
+Coeliac UK recently noted that testing for coeliac disease is slowing.
 Not great news, as it’s estimated there are there are approximately half a million people in UK unknowingly living with the condition and who have yet to be diagnosed.
 I personally feel the rising popularity and hype around a ‘gluten free diet’ and how gluten free products are marketed may have partly contributed to the decline in people going down the route of getting tested for coeliac disease.

-Concerned about the decline in testing, I’ve been desperate to get this particular post on to highlight 5 reasons why getting a medical diagnosis for coeliac disease is so important and why if you feel gluten is causing you a problem you push to be tested before you remove gluten from your diet!
+Concerned about the decline in testing, I’ve been desperate to get this particular post on to highlight five reasons why getting a medical diagnosis for coeliac disease is so important and why if you feel gluten is causing you a problem you push to be tested before you remove gluten from your diet!

-1: Coeliac disease requires monitoring and additional vaccinations
+1: Coeliac disease requires monitoring and additional vaccinations are recommended should you have the condition

 As a diagnosed coeliac, you should attend an ‘annual review’ each year.
 If you don’t automatically get contacted about this contact your surgery to make an appointment (check out what Coeliac UK reccomend, I also like to refer to the Australian coeliac society too).
 My annual review simply consists of blood tests at my local surgery, which I book myself in for.
 Sometimes I have been questioned about my request for the specific coeliac blood test, but I feel this test is important, as when it comes back negative it confirms that my gluten free diet is being 100% effective and no sneaky gluten is getting in there.
 In-between ‘my review’ I monitor my own weight and health throughout the year and if I have any concerns visit my GP.